skapur12/skapur12.github.io/_posts/2020-01-02-My-Search-For-My-First-Software-Engineering-Internship.md

   Me taking a break from that internship search to stop and smell the roses!
 [Norway]
 </div>

 Before I get into the nitty-gritty details, let me start by introducing myself: Hi there!
 My name is Sanjana Kapur, and I’m a third-year Computer Science major at Georgia Tech.
 In this post, I’m going to be discussing how I landed my first software engineering internship.
-Let’s jump right in! hello
+Let’s jump right in!

 <br>
 <div class="BlogSize">